sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 There are two ways to provide ADSB data to the Ultrafeeder:

-- provide the container with access to a SDR or other hardware device that collects ADSB data
+- provide the container with access to an SDR or other hardware device that collects ADSB data
 - allow the container to connect to a ADSB data source in Beast, Raw, or SBS format

 These methods are not mutually exclusive - you can use both at the same time if you want.

-#### Connecting to a SDR or other hardware device
+#### Connecting to an SDR or other hardware device

 If you want to connect your SDR to the container, here's how to do that: